santiagomercado/banner_300x250/README.md

 Clone this repo in your local system
 > `git clone https://github.com/santiagomercado/banner_300x250.git`

 Open the `index.html` file in a web browser.
-The banner was tested in Firefox, Chrome, Opera and Internet Explorer.
+The banner was tested in Firefox, Chrome, Opera, Edge and Internet Explorer.